dfamonteiro/blog/blog/content/posts/production-load-generator.md

 [^4]: This linking of inputs to outputs is transparent to the `LineEquipment` and is entirely managed by the `LineLoadGenerator`.

-The `LineEquipment` class is an **abstract class**, meaning that you are expected to create subclasses that inherit from `LineEquipment` and implements the `RunAsync` method.
+The `LineEquipment` class is an **abstract class**, meaning that you are expected to create subclasses that inherit from `LineEquipment` and implement the `RunAsync` method.
 This method governs the behaviour of the line equipment you are trying to emulate and is expected to run for the duration of the load test.

-Here is example of how a `LineEquipment` subclass looks like in practice:
+Here is an example of how a `LineEquipment` subclass looks like in practice:

 ```csharp
 /// <summary>